Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Introduction

-In summary, our results and contributions are the following: \begin{enumerate} \item We propose methodological and architectural modifications aimed toward better computational performance, as well as an exploration bonus in the form of \gls{rnd} and an intrinsic reward in the form of a \gls{ssir}, in order to improve the sample efficiency of TiZero.
-We show that the \gls{rnd}-augmented version exhibits better sample efficiency. \item We evaluate the qualitative behavior of the team-based policies produced by these methods in the \gls{grf} environment against a baseline \gls{hai} which was less-seen by the methods during training.
-The results show that each method leads to distinct gameplay styles, with TiZero-RND producing a strategy favoring more offensive play with a higher certainty in its behavior compared to the other methods. \end{enumerate}
+In summary, our contributions and results are the following: \begin{enumerate} \item We propose methodological and architectural modifications aimed at improving computational performance, as well as an exploration bonus in the form of \gls{rnd}, to enhance the sample efficiency of TiZero.
+We then empirically demonstrate their effects on training and gameplay performance. \item Restricting training to a few days to mirror realistic game-development settings, we evaluate the qualitative behavior of the team-based policies produced by the original TiZero and TiZero augmented with \gls{rnd} in the \gls{grf} environment against a baseline \gls{hai} which was less encountered during training.
+The results show that each method reaches a gameplay style with its own distinct attributes, with TiZero-RND producing a strategy with a higher accuracy in shooting.
+It further shows higher stability and certainty in its converged behavior compared to the original TiZero due to lower variance in reported metrics. \item We conduct an ablation study of fixed positional encoding of player IDs and its impact on training sample efficiency and stability compared to the original MLP-based encoding approach. \end{enumerate}